drakkan/sftpgo/docs/defender.md

 - `score_valid`, defines the score for valid login attempts, eg. user accounts that exist.
 Default `1`.
 - `score_invalid`, defines the score for invalid login attempts, eg. non-existent user accounts or client disconnected for inactivity without authentication attempts.
 Default `2`.
+- `score_rate_exceeded`, defines the score for hosts that exceeded the configured rate limits.
+Default `3`.

 And then you can configure: